 Please complete and mail in an application form by January 18, 2018.
-Your application should also include a one-page cover sheet, proposal, budget, transcript, resume, and three letters of recommendation.
+Your application should also include a proposal, budget, transcript, resume, and three letters of recommendation.

 The proposal may encompass any activity that furthers the public good.
-It can be undertaken by yourself alone or by working through established charitable, religious, educational, governmental, or other public service organizations.
+It can be undertaken alone or by working through established charitable, religious, educational, governmental, or other public service organizations.

 Samuel Huntington was President and Chief Executive Officer of the New England Electric System which later merged with National Grid.
 He was deeply interested in public service.
 Following his graduation from college and before attending law school, Mr. Huntington taught in Nigeria.
 The Samuel Huntington Public Service Award was established by his friends to allow other students to realize similar experiences and to provide public service.

 Gianna Biaggi will work with the Wale Wale organization in the Kibera slums of Nairobi, Kenya to create a community library and a comprehensive youth literacy program.